TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/ToDo/To Do.md

 - [x] Make the game all relative space.
 Allow the game to be attached to the portable console
 - [x] Import models into Unreal Engine

+- [x] Fix buttons up
+- [x] Set up my clicking interface.
+I might need a click on pressed and on released.

 LATER:
 - [ ] Map picker
 - [ ] Prototype Visuals of Shop